Ada-Developers-Academy/core-unit-1/approaching-a-problem/pseudocode-and-logic.md

 In the two examples below, we should witness these things:

-1. Break down the problem into sub-problems
+1. Break down the problem into a list of sub-problems
 1. Write pseudocode first
 1. Then Python code
 1. Repeat